evvvvil/urptransitionshaders-docs/README.md

 ![URPTransitionGroup options](https://github.com/evvvvil/urptranstionshaders-docs/blob/main/images/Img04.png?raw=true)

 **Action on start**<br>
+What happens when the game starts:
+-`Nothing` does nothing.
-What happens when the game starts.`Nothing` does nothing. `Hide on start` hides all transition materials on start. `Transition on start` fades in all transition materials on start.
-Set transition duration and delay transition start as an option.
+-`Hide on start` hides all transition materials on start.
+-`Transition on start` fades in all transition materials on start.
+Transition animation will have a duration of `Transition on start duration` and be delayed by `Transition on start delay`.

 **Transition on start duration**<br>
 Duration of the start transition (in seconds).